AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-variations.md

 >[!CAUTION]
 >
->The content fragment must have a valid language folder as an ancestor; this is used to determine the language model to be used.
+>The content fragment must have a valid language folder (ISO Code) as an ancestor; this is used to determine the language model to be used.
 >
 >For example, `en/` as in the following path:
 >